rhel-labs/instruqt/buildah/02-step2/assignment.md

 Complete!
 </pre>

 This subcommand acts like the RUN directive in an Containerfile.
-Since the `yum` command includes a switch, we need to use the `--` syntax to tell `buildah run` there are no buildah options to look for past this point.
+Since the `yum` command includes a switch `-y`, we need to use the `--` syntax to tell `buildah run` there are no buildah options to look for past this point.

 Once the packages are installed in the working container, enable `httpd` to start when the container is run via systemd using the `buildah run` subcommand.